5 Project Management Principles

 "...have a thorough requirements gathering phase where the team and the client draw up process flows and ensure that the requirements make sense and represent the clients' real needs.
 Creating demos, mock-ups, proof of concepts, prototypes and pilots are great ways of mitigating the risk of too many changes."

-Making the project visual can clearly be an asset during this phase as a way to get everyone on the same page and ensure that expectations are realistic.
-This free Lucidchart template can be easily tailored to take note of your project scope, so all team members have access to it and so you can visually outline and edit your plans.
+Making the project visual can clearly be an asset during this phase as a way to get everyone on the same page and ensure that you set realistic expectations.
+Diagrams like PERT charts and work breakdown structures can be very helpful in determining the scope and deliverables. needed for your project.

 As any seasoned project manager knows, risks exist for every project, and goals and deliverables can change drastically at any time.
-Understanding what could potentially derail your team’s progress is a key part of your role; clear the way for unimpeded progress early as much as you can, but prepare for future roadblocks, especially if you’ve done a similar project before.
+Understanding what could potentially derail your team’s progress is a key part of your role— clear the way for unimpeded progress early as much as you can through risk management, but prepare for future roadblocks, especially if you’ve done a similar project before.

 3. Communicate roles, expectations, and objectives to the team